Last updated on October 11th, 2023 at 07:13 pm

 Washington State has a sales tax exemption for solar power.
 That means you are effectively saving 7-10.5% of the cost of your solar panels, depending on your local sales tax rate.

 Changes in government trade policy can impact the cost of solar panels and cells.
 When President Trump imposed a four-year tariff on imported solar cells and panels in 2018, there was a 16 cent per watt increase in price for the average consumer, or roughly a $960 increase for a 6-kW solar panel system, according to EnergySage.
+In June 2022, the Biden administration dropped tariffs on solar panels from Cambodia, Malaysia, Thailand, and Vietnam for 24 months, but as of April 2023, a bipartisan group in Congress is trying to bring the tariffs back.

 The going rate for solar panel installation varies from city to city and county to county.
 You may find that it’s less expensive to install solar panels in Pasco than in Seattle.
 Your location will also affect the amount of sunlight you get and the time it takes to recoup the cost of a solar panel system.